Ensono/stacks-azure-data/docs/workloads/azure/data/etl_pipelines/ingest_data_azure.md

 ## Data source types

 The example ingest pipeline is based around an Azure SQL data source.
-Further data source types will be continue added as templates in [Datastacks](./datastacks.md) in future.
+Further data source types will continue to be added as templates in [Datastacks](./datastacks.md) in future.
 If the data source type you require is not yet available, the existing templates are adaptable for most other data source types with minimal modifications.

 The following files within the workload would need to be updated to modify an ingest workload to be based around a different data source type: